Brain-Development-and-Disorders-Lab/bbox_controller/README.md

 ### Hardware Usage

-The device controller runs only on the device and must be running on the same network as the device running the control panel software in order to communicate.
-There are two strategies for this:
+The device controller runs only on the device and the device controller must be on the same network as the control panel software in order to communicate.
+This is accomplished by setting the Raspberry Pi to act as a wireless access point (AP) and connecting to it directly.

-1. Connect the Raspberry Pi and the control panel device to the same local network; OR
+To run the device controller code on the Raspberry Pi, run the `startup.sh` script, located under `src/device` with administrator permissions: `sudo ./startup.sh`

-2. Set the Raspberry Pi to act as a wireless access point (AP), and connect to it with the control panel device.
+After a short delay, a notification that the wireless connectivity has been disabled should appear before the task starts in fullscreen.

-#### Running as a Wireless Access Point
+#### Running individual scripts

 First, turn off the wireless connectivity on the Raspberry Pi via the top menu bar.
 After setting execution permissions using `chmod +x`, running `sudo ./setup_ap.sh` starts the Raspberry Pi in AP mode.